 Another aspect of capital mobility and capital inflows is the impact such capital flows have on the international exchange value of the dollar.
 Demand for U.S. assets, such as financial securities, translates into demand for the dollar, because U.S. securities are denominated in dollars.
 As demand for the dollar rises or falls according to overall demand for dollar-denominated assets, the value of the dollar changes.
 These exchange rate changes, in turn, have secondary effects on the prices of U.S. and foreign goods, which tend to alter the U.S. trade balance.
-At times, argue that short-term capital flows among the major developed economies are highly liquid, perhaps too liquid, and seem to be driven as much by short-term economic events and speculation as they are by longer term economic trends.
+At times, foreign governments have moved aggressively in international capital markets to acquire the dollar directly or to acquire Treasury securities in order to strengthen the value of the dollar against particular currencies.